prernajajodia/Zeta-Fintech/README.md

 # ![GenMoney (1)](https://user-images.githubusercontent.com/72685035/129370875-7ac21c9f-a8b0-4bf6-b32d-07c17d2e3552.jpg)

-Even in modern times, the fundamental pillar of financial literacy remains evergreen, just with a touch of technology to it.
-Lessons for saving and finance management remain crucial but require far more interaction and frequent touch than the older days.
+The core cornerstone of financial literacy remains evergreen in modern times, but with a technological twist.
+Savings and financial management lessons are still important, but they require significantly more contact and regular touch than in the past.

-With this traditional ideology and the power of technology, we came up with the idea of ‘GenMoney’, a mobile application for teenagers to manage their finances, set goals for savings, and learn the fundamentals of how money works and all of this, at the tap of a finger.
+Based on this traditional mindset and ofcourse with the power of technology, we came up with the idea of ‘GenMoney', a smartphone application for kids to manage their finances, set savings goals, and understand the foundations of how money works, all just at the touch of a finger

 **GenMoney** is a mobile application designed by keeping in mind the gen-Z and the transformations in the aspects of money management along with the traditional evergreen methodologies.
 We at GenMoney, aim to provide teenagers a real experience of how is it like to have a bank account with features like **Savings Account**,